Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Which Shopify app should a fashion brand add first when going international?

 Start with Shopify Markets.
 It is the native foundation for selling into multiple countries, handling currencies, regional domains, and duties at checkout.
 Once that base is live, layer translation, conversations, and imagery tools based on where your own data shows the most friction.
+Most brands add a multilingual support agent like Zipchat next, since pre-purchase questions block conversion fastest.

 How do AI tools help fashion brands sell across borders?